mjbeswick/maths/prompt.md

 2. **Organised Structure:**

-   - **Direct Start:** Begin the worksheet immediately with content—no introductions or preambles.
+   - **Title and Introduction:** Begin the worksheet with a Title, followed by an introduction to the topics covered.
+No preambles.
    - **Themed Sections:** Divide the worksheet into distinct sections, each dedicated to a different fractions topic.
    - **Section Introductions:** Provide a concise introductory paragraph for each section to explain the concept being practised.